gmariani/simple-3d.as/README.md

-# simple-3d.as
+# Simple 3D

-An ActionScript library to simply work with 3D
+An ActionScript library to simply work with 3D, circa 2009.